piroposantosdev/react-native-vlc-player/README.md

 ## New feature requests and bug fixes
-OBS.: Material Icons Font not included... you must add it by yourself in your project
+OBS.: Material Icons Font not included... you must add it by yourself in your project.
+You must disable bitcode from your project build settings to work.

-At the moment I am a bit tied up with other work.
-As a matter of fact, I don't get much time to develop at all nowadays.
-But I am more than open to help anyone who wants's to contribute to this repo.
-And I will be sure to merge any fixes as soon as PR's come up.
-But if you need someone to fix issues that affect you till I get back to this(ETA Q3 2022), One option is to add a bounty to the following site https://www.bountysource.com/ someone will attend to it.

 ## Supported RN Versions